supabase/wrappers/docs/logflare.md

 The full list of foreign table options are below:

-- `endpoint` - Logflare endpoint, required.
+- `endpoint` - Logflare endpoint UUID or name, required.

 #### Meta Column

-You can define a specific meta column `_attrs` (data type: `text`) in the foreign table.
-It will store the whole record in JSON string format, so you can extract any fields from it using Postgres JSON queries like `_attrs::json->>'foo'`.
+You can define a specific meta column `_result` (data type: `text`) in the foreign table.
+It will store the whole result record in JSON string format, so you can extract any fields from it using Postgres JSON queries like `_result::json->>'foo'`.
 See more examples below.

 #### Query Parameters